Conference Agenda

 • Where does Student Housing fit with the wider spectrum of rented residential and other property asset classes and how is it performing?

-• How has the sector been affected by fluctuating interest rates?
+• How has the sector been affected by Global politics and economic uncertainty?

 • Where is the future growth coming from when looking across Europe?